-— Following the recent first major snowfall of the year, Torontonians are bundling up in preparation for the long, cold ahead.
-However, Big Louie’s Bar and Grill has attracted attention for keeping its open, a move universally applauded for showing the that the could always be worse.
+TORONTO — Following the recent first major snowfall of the year, Torontonians are bundling up in preparation for the long, cold winter ahead.
+However, Big Louie’s Bar and Grill has attracted attention for keeping its patio open, a move universally applauded for showing the city that the weather could always be worse.

 Greg Bowen, a patron of Big Louie’s since it opened 15 years ago, proudly identified himself as one of those people who were desperate to cling to patio season, no matter what the cost.